 Review of Pacific Venus

-The cruise ship Pacific Venus was built in September 1997 in the Ishikawajima Harime Heavy Industries wharf in Tokio, Japan.
-This was a period when adding cruise ships to the companies' fleets was something a la mode.
-The company that ordered the cruise ship was Japan Cruise Line, part of the SHK Group.
-The vessel's flag-state is Japan and is homeported in Kobe (Osaka).
+The 1997-built MS Pacific Venus cruise ship was launched in September (at Ishikawajima Harime Heavy Industries shipyard in Tokyo).
+The company that ordered the cruise liner was Japan Cruise Line (a subsidiary of SHK Group).
+The vessel's flag-state is Japan and it is homeported in Kobe (Osaka).
 Besides Pacific Venus, Japan-flagged cruise ships are also Asuka 2 (NYK Line) and Nippon Maru (MOL-Mitsui OSK Line).

 History - construction and ownership

-The 26,594-ton, 680-passenger cruise ship Pacific Venus is the second largest cruise ship travelling under Japanese flag.
+The 700-passenger ship Pacific Venus is the second-largest cruise ship traveling under the Japanese flag.
 The first voyage of Pacific Venus was a 40-day trip across eastern Asia in 1998.
-Over the time, the vessel sailed around the Japanese islands and even around the world (seen in Europe).
-In january 2013, to mark 15 years of operation, Pacific Sun started a 42-day cruise in the Indian Ocean and Asia, the exact same route as she travelled just after her maiden voyage in 1998.
+Over time, the vessel sailed around the Japanese islands and even around the world (seen in Europe).
+In January 2013, to mark 15 years of operation, Pacific Sun started a 42-day cruise in the Indian Ocean and Asia, the exact same route as she traveled just after her maiden voyage in 1998.